 Robert Tillery’s grocery store on Forest Park Boulevard just east of the zoo was a neighborhood institution for forty years.
-The Alma Turner Building was built in 1929 by Ida Turner, a Fort Worth postmistress, who named it for her debutante daughter.
+The Alma Turner Building was built in 1929 by Ida Turner, a Fort Worth postmistress, who named the building for her debutante daughter.
 The first occupants of the building were Renfro’s drugstore no. 16 and Piggly Wiggly store no. 9.
 It now houses law offices.

 Tillery’s Grocery closed in 1978.
 Robert Tillery died in 1990.